Industry 4.0

 6/6/2023

-From summer 2024, the NIS2 (Network and Information Security) standard will come into force, bringing significant changes to strengthen the protection of critical infrastructures.
-As a reminder, the latter adds its own set of constraints and sanctions for manufacturers:
+Starting in summer 2024, the Network and Information Security (NIS2) standard will come into effect, bringing significant changes to strengthen the protection of critical infrastructure.
+As a reminder, the latter adds its share of constraints and sanctions for the industrial :

-• Compliance obligation: Companies will have to comply with the security measures set out in the NIS2 standard.
-They will have to set up incident detection and response systems, manage vulnerabilities and protect sensitive data.
+• Obligation to compliance : Companies will need to comply with the security measures set out in the NIS2 standard.
+They will have to put in place incident detection and response systems, manage vulnerabilities and protect sensitive data.

-• Responsibility of subcontractors: Greater vigilance will be exercised over subcontractors in terms of cybersecurity.
-They will have to comply with the strict requirements of the NIS2 standard, ensuring a consistent level of security throughout the supply chain.
+• Responsibility of its subcontractors : Increased vigilance will be exercised on subcontractors in terms of cybersecurity.
+They will need to meet the strict requirements of the NIS2 standard, ensuring a consistent level of security throughout the supply chain.

-• Financial penalties for non-compliance - (approx. 2-4% of sales): Companies that fail to comply with the NIS2 standard will be subject to sanctions, including financial fines.
+• Financial sanctions in the event of non-compliance - (approx. 2 to 4% of turnover): Companies that do not comply with the NIS2 standard will be subject to sanctions, including financial fines.
 It is essential to take proactive measures to ensure compliance and avoid such consequences.

-• Holistic approach to cybersecurity ๐—œ๐—ง ๐—ฒ๐˜ ๐—ข๐—ง: companies will need to adopt measures to prevent, detect, react to and recover from cyber incidents on the IT and OT perimeters.
+• Holistic approach to cybersecurity 𝗜𝗧 𝗲𝘁 𝗢𝗧: Companies will need to adopt measures to prevent, detect, respond and recover from cyber incidents across IT and OT perimeters.

-Meanwhile, the IT department tends to close the doors as much as possible to protect the integrity of the plant.
-It's only natural, since its role is to ensure thesafety of the run.
+Meanwhile, the IT department tends to close the doors to the maximum for protect the integrity From the factory.
+This is normal, its role is to ensure the safety of the run.

-As a result, numerous pilots are emerging: they're quick and easy to set up, respond to a precise use case and upload data directly to the cloud, often without the IT department's knowledge (via IoT 4G & VPN, for example).
+So that multiple drivers come into being: they are simple and quick to be implemented, respond to a specific use case and report the data directly into the cloud, often without the knowledge of the IT department (via IoT 4G & VPN for example).

 In general

-• Prevents the contextualization and formatting needed to master production data before use.
+• Prevents the work of contextualization and of formatting necessary to master production data before their use.

-• Reproduces data silos and slows down the deployment of use cases that need it.
+• Reproduced THE data silos And slows down the deployment of use cases who would need it.

 • Compromises system integrity and production.

-• Multiplicity of specific protocols, real-time, determinism, no stopping
+• Multiplicity of specific protocols, real time, determinism, no downtime

-• Equipment often not inventoried (on average 30% of stock unknown)
+• Equipment often not recorded (on average 30% of the fleet unknown)

-Understandably, this further weakens the plant system, which was already under strain.
+We understand that this further weakens the factory system which was already under tension.

-It is therefore essential to seize on these issues and embark on a real IT-OT convergence process, bringing together teams who didn't necessarily talk to each other beforehand, to build a secure, scalable infrastructure that meets business needs and the challenges of the "factory of the future".
+It is therefore essential to take up these subjects and begin a real IT-OT convergence process by bringing teams who did not necessarily speak to each other before to build a secure and scalable infrastructure that meets business needs and to the challenges of the “factory of the future”.

-How are you preparing for this paradigm shift?
+And you, how do you prepare for this paradigm shift?

 Ready to take back control